cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/code-gen/code_generation.md

 ```

-After filling in the business code in the interface of `handler. go`, execute the main function of `main. go` to quickly start the Kitex Server.
+After filling in the business code in the generated function of `handler. go`, execute the main function of `main. go` to quickly start the Kitex Server.

 ### Library Dependencies